yanhol2004/digger-game/README.md

 ### 3. Dynamic Gameplay Mechanics

 *	Gold Bag Physics: Players can dig through the ground and drop gold bags onto enemies.
 Bags, once dropped, follow gravity-based mechanics—falling through empty vertical tunnels and breaking open to release gold when they land.
 This mechanic adds layers of strategy: players must avoid being squashed while trying to trap enemies with falling bags.

+* Physics Calculations: To calculate the movement of the bag, physics formulas are used.
+When the digger hits the side of the bag, its initial velocity is calculated by the law of momentum conservation, allowing the system to account for whether the bag was already in motion.
+The bag’s subsequent positions are determined by applying deceleration, gradually reducing its speed.
+Similarly, when the bag falls vertically, its speed increases according to gravity, providing realistic movement behavior as it accelerates during the fall.

 ### 4. In-Game Progression and Saving